 5. Puppy-proof your house.

 Every dog will react differently to their new surroundings, but there are a few things you should make sure you do to prepare your house and make it safest for the fuzzbutt’s arrival.
 For me, it was making sure none of my roach traps were at all accessible to my dog (I live in NYC – it’s only precautionary!)
 Move other chemicals onto high shelves, tape electrical chords to baseboards, and make sure anything that your dog can choke on is stored high enough that they can’t reach it, even on their hind legs.

 1. Make sure your dog is comfortable and has time to acclimate.

 It’s really great to plan on bringing your dog home at the beginning of a weekend, or on a day when you can devote the whole day, if not a few days to helping ’em get used to his new home.
 When you drive your pup home, make sure he is safely secured in a doggy seatbelt or crate.
 For puppies this is especially important, since they may have never really rode in a car before.
 When you get home, let your pup sniff all the corners of his new surroundings.

-7. Show your pooch where his potty place is.
+2. Show your pooch where their potty place is.